 Commissioners are no longer looking for standard home care; they are looking for “step-down” specialists who can manage sub-acute clinical tasks in a domestic setting.
 This shift is changing the way tenders are written, with a much higher focus on clinical governance within social care.
 To thrive in this “Home-First” era, providers must adapt by:

-• Partnering with Primary Care: Establishing direct communication lines with GPs and District Nurses to ensure a seamless “wraparound” service for the individual.
+Establishing direct communication lines with GPs and District Nurses is essential to ensure a seamless “wraparound” service for the individual.
+Tenders in 2026 are explicitly asking providers to evidence how they integrate with the wider health system, not just how they deliver care in isolation.

 Prediction 2: AI as a Workforce “Co-Pilot”